Digital 100 options trading offers the opportunity to take a yes/no view on popular financial markets with limited risk.

 When trading digital 100 options, you buy the digital 100 if in your view the event will occur at the end of the timeframe.
 Conversely, you would sell the digital 100 if you don’t think the event will occur.

 You can trade digital 100 options with us via our web-based desktop platform or mobile apps.
 Once you’ve logged in, choose the ‘Digital 100s’ module from the toolbar or from the product library.
-There are six main areas that you will use on both the web platform and mobile apps – product grid, order ticket, open positions, history, overview and settings.
+There are six main areas that you will use on both the web platform and Apple mobile app – product grid, order ticket, open positions, history, overview and settings.

 We’ve produced a step by step digital 100 options trading desktop guide which explains each aspect of our digital 100 options module in detail.
-If you tend to also trade on a mobile or tablet device, take a look at our mobile app guide for Apple and Android devices.
+If you tend to also trade on a mobile or tablet device, take a look at our mobile app guide for Apple devices.
 If you’re an existing client, please ensure that you have the most up-to-date version of our app.

 Trading digital 100 options means you can take a short-term view across our most popular indices, forex pairs and commodities.
 Commonly-traded instruments include UK 100, US 30 and Germany 30; EUR/USD, GBP/USD and USD/JPY; and Crude Oil West Texas, Gold and Silver.
 We don’t currently offer digital 100 shares or digital 100 stocks, but you can trade CFDs on shares.

 There are four distinct digital 100s trade types – Ladder, One Touch, Up/Down and Range.
 Digital 100s either settle at zero (if the event does not happen) or 100 (if the event does happen).